Meetings

 Casino Bus Trip: Lions and their friends are invited to participate in a bus trip to a local casino.
 Funds raised are used for our charitable activities.
 This also provides a social activity for our Lions and friends.

 Food Basket: Non-perishable items (or a $1.00 gift in lieu of) are collected at all regular meetings.
 Proceeds are donated to the RI Community Food Bank and/or to a local Church Food Bank.
 During the fall, non-perishable items are collected from the public for donations to needy families during the Holidays.
-In 2010, enough funds and items were collected to provide 16 turkeys and 44 meals for those in need.

 Lions Clubs International News